 Is your data connector provider a partner to your business success or a commodity product?
 If you only have one connector, support might not be a crucial, but in an ever complex data environment it’s nice to have someone on your side.
 Pipeline providers offer a variety of support packages so find one that works best to meet your needs.

 Fivetran is the smartest way to replicate data into your warehouse.
-We’ve built the only zero-maintenance pipelines, turning months of on-going development into a 5-minute setup.
+We’ve built the only zero-maintenance pipelines, turning months of ongoing development into a five-minute setup.
 Our connectors bring data from applications and databases into one central location so that analysts can unlock profound insights about their business.
 To learn more visit our website at fivetran.com.